videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-backup-restore-automation/readme.md

 :heavy_check_mark: Add the recurrence trigger to run a schedule workflow task.<br />
 :heavy_check_mark: Get client secret from key vault using managed identity.<br />
 :heavy_check_mark: Get all conditional access policies. <br />
+:heavy_check_mark: Clears any previous snapshot from Onedrive. <br />
-:heavy_check_mark: Creates a snapshot of all conditional access policy within production environment. <br />
+:heavy_check_mark: Creates a snapshot of all conditional access policy within pre-production environment. <br />
-:heavy_check_mark: Add a trigger that monitors Restore OneDrive folder for new file requests.<br />
+:heavy_check_mark: Add a trigger that monitors PROD OneDrive folder for paste requests.<br />
 :heavy_check_mark: Add an action that sends a message to Team channel for approving or rejecting these requests.<br />
 :heavy_check_mark: Add a condition that checks the approval response.<br />
 :heavy_check_mark: Get client secret from key vault using managed identity.<br />
-:heavy_check_mark: Add an action that restores the policy in PROD environment.<br />
+:heavy_check_mark: Add an action that paste the policy in PROD environment.<br />
-:heavy_check_mark: Add a condition that checks whether the policy was restored successfully.<br />
+:heavy_check_mark: Add a condition that checks whether the policy was pasted successfully.<br />
-:heavy_check_mark: Add an action that sends a message to Team channel confirming the outcome of restoring the policy.<br />
+:heavy_check_mark: Add an action that sends a message to Team channel confirming the outcome of policy deployment.<br />

 When you're done, your logic app looks like this workflow at a high level: